mahidul-islam-v/Palindrome-Checker/README.md

 # Paal In D' Rome

-Your paal from Rome!!
+Your Italian paal!!
 A simple yet interesting tool to check if a word is palindrome.
 Search your vocabulary and discover words that read the same forwards and backwards!

 ---